-Saturday, March 28, 2015 near Olympia WA from 10:00-4:00.
+Saturday, March 28, 2015 in Puyallup WA from 10:00-4:00.
 Join us in concert with regional conservation organizations to learn citizen science methods for tracking wolves, and documenting Washington & Oregon pack behavior as it transitions from winter to denning season.

 Saturday, April 4, 2015 from 8 AM – 8 PM along the Teanaway River near Cle Elum, WA with Prerequisites: Previous Wildlife Tracking Program with the Wolf College or Significant Trackers Training Elsewhere; Also Excellent Walking Shape Over Uneven Terrain.
 Friday Evening & Sunday Extension Options.

 5:00 PM Orientation Dinner together at the Sunset Cafe